sonnym/sonnym.github.io-src/_posts/2014-05-05-writing-game-of-life-in-elm.markdown

 Herein lies a core concept - that of `map`ing a signal.
 The `map` function has the type `(a -> b) -> Signal a -> Signal b`; it takes a function from type `a` to type `b` and a signal of type `a` and returns a signal of type `b`.
-This function is the primay means by which signals are converted from one type to another.
+This function is the primary means by which signals are converted from one type to another.

 As a consequence of the way `lift` works, by taking a function to convert a